Hudson's Bay executive leads bid to take retailer private

-A group of shareholders of Saks Fifth Avenue's parent is making an offer to take the struggling department store chain private.
+A group of shareholders of Saks Fifth Avenue's parent has made a cash offer to take the struggling department store chain private.

-The offer, announced Monday, is being led by Hudson's Bay Executive Chairman Richard Baker, Rhone Capital LLC, WeWork Property Advisors, Hanover Investment SA and Abrams Capital Management.
-The proposal values the company at 9.45 Canadian dollars ($7.12) per share in cash.
-That's a 48% premium to the company's closing share price on the Toronto Stock Exchange on Friday.

 Continue Reading Below